-All team members, the Team Managers, props, costumes, required paperwork and any other items used in their Presentation should report to the Prep Area at least 30 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their props, costumes, required paperwork, and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
 Once there, the Prep Area Appraiser will greet the team and accept the team's paperwork.

-The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3 and five copies of pages 1 and 2 of the team-completed Tournament Data Forms.
+The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3, and six copies of pages 1 and 2 of the team-completed Tournament Data Form.
+The Tournament Data Form is only informational.
 The team's paperwork is not scored and is used only to help the Appraisers as they look at Challenge requirements.
-If an element that fulfills a Challenge requirement occurs, even if it does not happen in the exact way it is described on the Tournament Data Form, it will receive a score unless otherwise noted.
-Published Clarification #1 states that "The Opening and Headlining Acts described on the Tournament Data Form will be the only two acts scored for D.1, D.2.d, D.3.d and D.4.d."
+If an element that fulfills a Challenge requirement occurs, even if it does not happen in the exact way it is described on the Tournament Data Form, it will receive a score.
 In addition, the team should bring one copy of any Team Clarifications it has received.

 Using the Prep Area Checklist, the Prep Area Appraiser will verify that all required Challenge elements are present, inspect props for safety, and make sure all presenting team members are wearing required foot coverings.
 The Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) when and where the team's Raw Scores may be picked up after the Presentation.
 The Prep Area Appraiser will give the team's paperwork to the appropriate Appraiser(s).
-The Prep Area Appraiser will escort the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer.
-If the Appraisers have questions about the paperwork that need to be clarified prior to the team's Presentation, the Appraisers will get the answers from the team members in the Launch Area before their Presentation begins.
+The Prep Area Appraiser will escort the team to the Launch Area, where they will be introduced to the Timekeeper/Announcer for final preparations and instructions.